-The out lap is the first lap after the driver leaves the pit stop.
-This lap is usually a slow lap and is used to get the tires and brakes up to the right temperature before the driver performs his hot lap.
-This is really only restricted to qualifying, as you never want to go slow in a race.
+The out lap is the first lap after the driver leaves the pits.
+This lap is usually a slow lap and is used to get their tires and brakes up to temperature before the driver performs their hot lap.
+While this lap is slower in qualifying, drivers also have out laps after pit stops in the race.

-The hot lap is the lap where the driver goes as fast as possible, in order to have as short a lap time as they can.
+The hot lap is the lap where the driver goes as fast as possible during qualifying, in order to have as short a lap time as they can.
 The shorter the lap time, the better their position on the starting grid come race day.

 The in lap is usually the lap immediately after a hot lap, where the driver comes back into the pits.
 In qualifying, it involves them driving much slower, cooling down the car before pitting.
 In the race, the in lap is when the driver pushes the car much more right before they pit.

 Each of these appear in qualifying in several different motorsports, but F1 is the one we will use for our examples.
-They feature mostly in the qualifying stage, but there are variations on each that take place during the race, which we will go into more detail about at the end of the article.
+They feature mostly in the qualifying stage, but there are variations on each that take place during the race, which I will go into more detail about below.

 How F1 Qualifying Works

 Qualifying takes many different forms for various motorsports, but generally the qualifying stage is used to set the starting grid positions for the actual race.
-In Formula 1 for our example, it takes the form of three different stages.
-Each of these stages acts as an elimination phase, and you can read more about the specific structure of F1 qualifying by reading our beginner’s guide to F1 here.
+In Formula 1, it takes the form of three different stages.
+Each of these stages acts as an elimination phase, and we have already discussed these stages in detail in our article on the specific structure of F1 qualifying.

 Each stage, called Q1, Q2 and Q3, lasts a certain amount of time.
-In that time, drivers try to get in a fast lap which will dictate their position on the starting grid for the race.
+In that time, drivers try to get in a fast lap that will dictate their position on the starting grid for the race.
 For F1 the lap time is used, but in certain NASCAR events it is the sum of two fast laps that is used to decide where you start the race.
-Other motorsports use variations on this, but all tend to involve the three lap types below.
+Other motorsports use variations on this, but they all tend to involve the three lap types outlined above.

 What Is An Out Lap In F1?